 in their thinking, people are natural signifiers.

-‘illness’ and ‘health’ also only get meaning through and within a signifier.
+‘Illness’ and ‘health’ also only get meaning through and within a signifier.

 So, in principle, one can always choose to be sick or healthy.
-For a doctor (‘healthy-maker’) this understanding is of utmost importance.
+For a doctor (‘healthy-maker’), this understanding is of utmost importance.
 One can make someone ‘healthy’ simply by giving him the idea of health, regardless of any other medical or non-medical act.
 For example.
 Someone can feel ‘sleepless’ because he sleeps less than 7 hours a night or because he is often briefly awake.
 Give this person the diagnosis insomnia and he gets sick.
-Tell him that this diagnosis is unwarranted if he/she is functioning normally during the day and the patient will be healthy again, at least if he/she does not hang onto the own idea of being-ill.
+Tell him that this diagnosis is unwarranted if he/she is functioning normally during the day and the patient will be healthy again, at least if he/she does not hang onto the own idea of being ill.

 This is even (much) more important at the level of deep meaning.
 Meaning in the sense of ‘this touches me deeply’.
 Superficial meaning can be looked up in a dictionary.
-It is horizontal, analogue, this-stands-for-that just like that-stands-for-this.
-The ideal of this is a mathematical equality.
+It is horizontal, analog, this-stands-for-that just like that-stands-for-this.
+The ideal of this is mathematical equality.
 It can be fully understood at a mere conscious level.
 The difference with deep meaning is gradual.
-In full glory the latter is vertical, symbolic, this-stands-for-that-whole-world-of-meaning.
+In full glory, the latter is vertical, symbolic, this-stands-for-that-whole-world-of-meaning.
 The ideal of this is a purely poetic metaphor.
 It can absolutely not be understood at a mere conscience level.

 Deep meaning is the only thing that really motivates someone, so literally: moves someone from within.

 Without deep meaning, man is like a programmed robot.
 It is extremely important to take this into account.
 Also and especially in sickness and in health.
-Everything in the domain of psychosomatics comes down to this.
+Everything in the domain of psycho-somatics comes down to this.
 Superficial meaning is mainly about the way someone sees him/herself as sick or healthy, which of course determines how someone feels and acts.

 Deep meaning, however, is about what makes someone sick or healthy from within.

 It is thus not merely a question of perception anymore, but of becoming and being.
 And often it is a matter of a lot of pain.
 Take the brain of a chronic functional pain sufferer and you will see that it is him/her.
 His/her deeper meanings have formed him/her and vice versa.
-Research shows, for example, that someone who is living with a deep aggression for a long time, might develop chronic pain because of this.
+Research shows, for example, that someone who is living with deep aggression for a long time, might develop chronic pain because of this.
 Well, this deep aggression is present because of deep meanings.
 If nothing would have meaning, there would be no reason for aggression.
 The aggression would just stop, or it would never have existed.

 A vase with water.
 The vase is form.
 The water is content.
 The water has the form of the vase.
 In theory, at that moment it would also have that form without vase.
 In reality, however, without a vase, the water will immediately flow away.